pensoft/OpenBiodiv/README.md

 2. openbiodiv: is used to issue identifiers to the ontology classes and properties of the OpenBiodiv/ OBKMS ontology;
 3. trt: is used to refer to the tightly-linked Treatment Ontology classes and properties.

+## General ideas

+### Usage of `skos:prefLabel`

+The objects in OBKMS all have unique identifiers (currently in the `pensoft:` namespace).
+In addition to those identifiers, the objects have labels that are there primarily for human consumption.
+Labels can be things like the DOI (in the case of an article), the Latin name of a taxon (in the case of scientific names).
+This preferred label is encoded with the property `skos:prefLabel`.
+Furthermore, an object can have secondary (alternative) labels such as a different spelling of a scientific name, or a vernacular name of a taxon.
+In this case we use `skos:altLabel`.